 saturating ADP, [ADP]\, and inorganic phosphate concentrations, [Pi]\, in the presence of fuel substrates and oxygen.
-The definition of State 3 lacks a fundamental attribute of OXPHOS capacity.
+In contrast, the definition of State 3 lacks a fundamental attribute of OXPHOS capacity.
 As previously highlighted, 'high ADP' in State 3 is a concentration of ADP specifically selected to allow the measurement of a State 3 to State 4 transitions of isolated mitochondria in a closed respirometric system.
 Starting at oxygen concentrations near air saturation, the ADP concentration added must be low enough to allow phosphorylation to ATP at a coupled oxygen consumption that does not lead to oxygen depletion during the transition to State 4.
 In contrast, OXPHOS capacity requires evaluation of kinetically saturating ADP concentrations, which are usually an order of magnitude higher than 'high ADP'.
+When subtracting LEAK respiration from OXPHOS capacity, the dissipative LEAK component may be overestimated.
+This can be avoided by measurement of LEAK respiration in a state when the protonmotive force, $\Delta p{mt}$ , is adjusted to the slightly lower value maintained in the OXPHOS state.
+Any turnover-dependent components of proton leak and slip, however, are underestimated under these conditions (Garlid et al 1993).

 As discussed previously, 0.2 mM ADP does not fully saturate flux in isolated mitochondria (Puchowicz et al., 2004; Gnaiger, 2001), and even higher ADP concentrations are required particularly in permeabilized fibres to overcome limitations by diffusion and by the tubulin-regulated conductance of the outer mitochondrial membrane (Rostovtseva et al., 2008).
-In permeabilized muscle fibre\-bundles of high respiratory capacity, the apparent $K_m$ for ADP increases up to 0.5 mM (Saks et al., 1998).
+In permeabilized muscle fibre bundles of high respiratory capacity, the apparent $K_m$ for ADP increases up to 0.5 mM (Saks et al., 1998).
 This implies that >90 % saturation is reached only at >5 mM ADP.

-ETS state (Fig. 5): The electron transfer system state is the noncoupledstateatoptimaluncouplerconcentrationformaximum oxygen flux as ameasure of ETS capacity,in the presence of fuelsubstratesandoxygen.J\NP=0 for a different reason than in the LEAK state.
+ETS state (Fig. 5): The electron transfer system or ETS state is the noncoupled state at optimal uncoupler concentration for maximum oxygen flux as a measure of ETS capacity, in the presence of fuel substrates and oxygen.
+As a consequence of the nearly collapsed $\Delta p{\text{mt}}$ , the driving force for phosphorylation is missing and $J{\text{P}}=0$ .
 The abbreviation State 3u is used frequently in bioenergetics, to indicate the state of maximum respiration without sufficient emphasis on the fundamental difference between OXPHOS capacity (coupled, with an uncoupled component) and ETS capacity (noncoupled).

-Fig. 5: ETS state when noncoupled respiration, $J{O2,E}$ , is maximum at optimum uncoupler concentration and phosphorylation is zero, $J{sP}=0$ , due to the nearly collapsed $\Delta p{mt}$ (compare Fig. 1).
+Fig. 5.
+ETS state when noncoupled respiration, $J{O2,E}$ , is maximum at optimum uncoupler concentration and phosphorylation is zero, $J{P}=0$ (compare Fig. 2).

 ROX: Residual oxygen consumption (ROX) is defined as respiration due to oxidative side reactions remaining after inhibition of the ETS.
+ROX is not a coupling state but represents a baseline that is used to correct mitochondrial respiration in defined coupling states.
 ROX is not necessarily equivalent to non-mitochondrial respiration, considering oxygen-consuming reactions in mitochondria not related to ETS, such as oxygen consumption in the monoaminoxidase catalyzed reaction.
 In the presence of oxygen, ROX is measured either in the absence of fuel substrates or after blocking the electron supply to cytochrome c oxidase and alternative oxidases.
-ROX is not a coupling state but represents a baseline that is used to correct mitochondrial respiration in defined coupling states.